electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. If you want, delete the "dev" and the "factory" directories.
+5. If you want, delete the "dev" and the "factory" directories.

-1. If you want, logout from impCentral API.
+6. If you want, logout from impCentral API.
-  `impt auth logout`

 ```
 > impt auth logout
 Global logout is successful.